Skip to content

 5. Data Dictionary

-The Data Dictionary is used to centrally manage frequently used, relatively fixed basic data of the enumeration type in business systems (e.g., user status, gender, approval type, document status).
-By uniformly maintaining dictionary categories and items, it ensures data consistency between front-end and back-end, improves configuration flexibility, and supports multi-language label expansion.
+The Data Dictionary is used to centrally manage high-frequency, relatively fixed enumeration-based data in business systems (such as user status, gender, approval type, document status, etc.).
+By uniformly maintaining dictionary categories and items, it ensures data consistency between front-end and back-end, improves configuration flexibility, and supports multilingual label extensions.

 ✅ Typical application scenarios: Dropdown options, status label display, report classification dimensions, etc.